top of page

 a.
 The Children’s Playground

-CIL from the Parish Council.
-Any remaining equipment can be bought once any potential additional funding
+the CIL from the Parish Council.
+Any remaining equipment can be bought once any potential additional

 b.
 Flower’s Piece Memorial for Jane Rowland